JanMalch/ngx-material-table-mediator/README.md

 - `handleError(error: Error): Observable<MediatorData<O>>` → This function handles any errors that occur while fetching the data.
                    You can either safely handle the error and return replacement data or rethrow the error.
 - `initDataFetch(): void` → This is the mediator's core function and setups the logic.
-- `initPageReset(): void` → This function creates an internal observable to reset the paginator, if sorting or fetch payload changes.
+- `initPageReset(): void` → This function creates an internal observable to reset the paginator, if sorting or trigger payload changes.
 - `ngOnInit(): void` → This function initialises the page reset and the fetch function.
 - `trackByFn(index: number, item: O): any` → An optional function passed into the MatTable that defines how to track the items.